Non-Hausdorff Manifolds via Adjunction Spaces: Conclusion

-\paragraph*{Acknowledgment} This paper was made possible with funding provided by the Okinawa Institute of Science and Technology.
-Naturally, I am indebted to Yasha Neiman's Quantum Gravity unit for acting as a nice soundboard for my ideas.
-Moreover, I'd like to thank KP Hart for his help getting this paper out there, and of course Tim Henke for the ever-stimulating discussions.
+This paper was made possible by the funding received by the Okinawa Institute of Science and Technology.
+I'd like to thank Yasha Neiman, Slava Lysov and Tim Henke for the productive discussions, and KP Hart and Andrew Lobb for the advice.